Mathematics | Graph Isomorphisms and Connectivity

 Proving that the above graphs are isomorphic was easy since the graphs were small, but it is often difficult to determine whether two simple graphs are isomorphic.
 This is because there are possible bijective functions between the vertex sets of two simple graphs with vertices.
 Testing the correspondence for each of the functions is impractical for large values of n.

 Although sometimes it is not that hard to tell if two graphs are not isomorphic.
-In order to prove that the given graphs are not isomorphic, we could find out some property which is characteristic of one graph and not the other.
+In order, to prove that the given graphs are not isomorphic, we could find out some property that is characteristic of one graph and not the other.
 If they were isomorphic then the property would be preserved, but since it is not, the graphs are not isomorphic.

 Such a property that is preserved by isomorphism is called graph-invariant.